 Registration with the Open University

-When acceptance into the SIMR OU program has been confirmed by the Student’s supervisor and the Research Degree Coordinator, the student candidate will be requested to write a Research Proposal and the SIMR Research Degree Coordinator will assist in the preparation of the necessary registration paperwork.
+When recommendation into the SIMR OU program has been confirmed by the Student’s supervisor and the Research Degree Coordinator, the student candidate will be requested to write a Research Proposal and the SIMR Research Degree Coordinator will assist in the preparation of the necessary application paperwork to be considered by the Open University Research Degrees Committee.
 Registration can begin on the first day of any month.
 Registrations cannot be backdated beyond the first day of the month in which the registration form was submitted to the Open University.

 A research proposal (maximum of 5 pages) must be submitted as part of the registration.
 It should include the following: